Job Announcements

 • Lead regional and multistate Extension initiatives addressing rural development, community resilience, and economic vitality.

-• Develop curricula, training materials, and technical resources for Extension professionals, and community partners.
+• Lead and contribute to the development of curricula, training materials, and technical resources for Extension professionals and community partners.

-• Deliver workshops, webinars, and technical assitance to stakeholders, policymakers, and local leaders.
+• Deliver workshops, webinars, and technical assistance to stakeholders, policymakers, and local leaders.

-• Integrate research findings into actionable tools, models, and best practices that strengthen rural decision-making and capacity building.
+• Translate research findings into actionable tools, models, and best practices that strengthen rural decision-making and capacity building.

-• Coordinate and facilitate collaboration among land-grant universities, Extension systems, and partner organizations.
+• Coordinate and facilitate collaboration among land-grant universities and colleges, Extension systems, and partner organizations.

 • Engage with community stakeholders to identify emerging needs and ensure the relevance and accessibility of WRDC programs.